fastnlp/ElasticBERT/README.md

 ## Contact

-If you have any problems, raise a issue or contact [Xiangyang Liu](mailto:palladiozt@gmail.com)
+If you have any problems, raise an issue or contact [Xiangyang Liu](mailto:palladiozt@gmail.com)

 ## Citation